July 6, 2022

 Lucky Bay, Esperance, Australia

-Lucky Bay officially has some of the whitest sand in the world and is found in the remote parts of southwestern Australia, near the town of Esperance.
 Apart from a camp ground there’s no sign of civilisation out here and that makes this absolute gem of the natural world so special.
-The other amazing drawcard for Lucky Bay is that it is regularly visited by wild kangaroos and their joeys!
+The other amazing drawcard for Lucky Bay that makes it one of the most famous beaches in Australia is that it is regularly visited by wild kangaroos and their joeys who love the soft sand just as much as we do!

 Lucky Bay, Esperance, Australia